Chuck Dixon: After DC

 It was announced in August 2008 that he would write Dynamite Entertainment's series The Man with No Name based on the Western character.
 He wrote a G.I.
 Joe series for IDW Publishing.
 In March 2009 Moonstone Books published a new Airboy one-shot written by Dixon entitled Airboy 1942: The Best of Enemies.
 In 2011, Dixon says he was offered a chance to do a rewrite on The Expendables 2 screenplay by Sylvester Stallone, but declined.

 2010s

 In the late 2010s, he went to work for Vox Day's Arkhaven Comics, writing for their Alt-Hero Universe on titles such as Alt-Hero: Q and Chuck Dixon's Avalon.

 In 2017 and 2018, Dixon wrote Zenescope's Van Helsing vs. The Werewolf and Robyn Hood: The Curse.

-In 2021 he started the Levon Cade series from Rough Edges Press.
-At present there are almost a dozen novels in the series.
+2020s

+In 2021, he started the Levon Cade series from Rough Edges Press.
+In 2023, it was announced that he would write the first issue of Alphacore from Rippaverse Comics, with Joe Bennett as the artist.In 2024, Chuck expanded into Rippaverse Comics by writing The Horseman: Welcome To Florespark" with Joe Bennett as the artist for this as well.
+In 2025, Chuck Dixon will be writing several issues for Rippaverse Comics including Alphacore #2, The Great War of Separation limited series, Zalen: What Kills, Must Die, and The Horseman #1.